Lizzyfemme/communique/README.md

 1. Fork or clone the repo.
 2. Run `npm install` to install all dependencies.
+3. Create a MongoDB sandbox.
+4. Add the login information to the backend/app.js file.
-3. Run `ng serve` to start the Angular server.
+5. Run `ng serve` to start the Angular server.
-4. Run `npm run start:server` to start the express server.
+6. Run `npm run start:server` to start the express server.

 ## Other options